Lana Turner: 1953–1957: MGM departure and film resurgence

 In 1956, Turner discovered she was pregnant with Barker's child, but gave birth to a stillborn baby girl seven months into the pregnancy.
 In July 1957, she filed for divorce from Barker after her daughter Cheryl alleged that he had regularly molested and raped her over the course of their marriage.
 According to Cheryl, Turner confronted Barker before forcing him out of their home at gunpoint.
 Weeks after her divorce, Turner began filming 20th Century-Fox's Peyton Place, in which she had been cast in the lead role of Constance MacKenzie, a New England mother struggling to maintain a relationship with her teenage daughter.
 The film, directed by Mark Robson, was adapted from Grace Metalious' best-selling novel of the same name.
 Released in December 1957, Peyton Place was a major blockbuster success, which worked in Turner's favor as she had agreed to take a percentage of the film's overall earnings instead of a salary.
-She also received critical acclaim, with Variety noting that "Turner looks elegant" and "registers strongly", and, for the first and only time, she was nominated for an Academy Award for Best Actress.
+She also received critical acclaim, with Variety noting that "Turner looks elegant" and "registers strongly", and, for the only time, she was nominated for an Academy Award for Best Actress.
 Though grateful for the nomination, Turner would later state that she felt it was not "one of my better roles".